|Some ruins in Gobustan National Park|

-Call it post-Ukraine syndrome, but the government is very keen at looking for some fictitious connections between foreign funding and anti-government protests (e.g. NDI case earlier).
-And Victoria Nuland’s famous “Fuck the EU” and other misinterpreted comments didn’t help here either.
+Call it post-Ukraine syndrome, but the government is very keen at looking for some fictitious connections between foreign funding and anti-government protests (e.g. NDI case earlier) and Victoria Nuland’s famous “Fuck the EU” and other misinterpreted comments didn’t help either.

 Many NGOs that face persecution these days are grantees of NED and many frozen bank accounts are related to NED grants.
 (And it didn’t help that NED removed the names of Azerbaijani NGOs from its website.)

-Current pressure on IREX may also be explained by the guess that the government don’t want it to receive the new USAID grant on media.
-If IREX don’t get it, their media division will be closed in the fall.
+Current pressure on IREX may also be explained by the guess that the government don’t want it to receive the new USAID media grant.
+If IREX doesn’t get it, their media division will be closed in the fall.
 With no media division of IREX, with two of its partners (IRFS and MRI) knocked out, there will be less problem, and of course, less freedom of speech.

 And the government is doing a lot to change the overall funding dynamics of local NGOs.
 If in 2012, NGOs (and state institutions) received grants worth of 40 million AZN (51 million dollars) and 3/4 of it came from foreign donors, then in 2013, they received 67 million AZN (85 million dollars) and 65% of it came within Azerbaijan.

-Anecdotal evidence tells that one Azerbaijani official told some NGO guys if they want to work, they should come to the government.
-“Why do you go to foreigners for money?
-We have money, just ask us.”
+These is anecdotal evidence that one Azerbaijani official told some NGO guys if they want to work, they should come to the government: 'Why do you go to foreigners for money?
+We have money, just ask us.'

-There always was a kind of strange blind belief in the civil society sector.
-They can arrest some small political party activist, but an NGO activist – never.
-OK, they can arrest some small youth activist, but a big NGO boss – never.
-They can arrest some small NGO boss, but Leyla Yunus – never.
+There was always a kind of strange and blind belief in the Azerbaijani civil society: They can arrest some political activists, but a civil society activist?
+Never.
+OK, they can arrest some small civil society activists, but a big NGO boss?
+Never.
+OK, they can arrest some small NGO bosses, but Leyla Yunus?
+Never!